Proto-Indo-European myths may be defined as narratives which have certain

 The Internet Sacred-Text Archive is the most useful general website for myths in Indo-European (and other) languages.

-A version of this article was originally posted on Wikipedia but it was repeatedly vandalized by religious bigots.
 The page was published at pierce.yolasite.com/piemyth but Yola was hacked in Nov.
 2011 and they could not salvage their servers.
 It is now published here with many revisions based on continuing research.

 © 2007, last updated 4/3/2015, at piereligion.org/piemyth.html